Factual/timely/README.md

 ;; Between months 4-9 on Mondays and Fridays, each hour (scheduled-item (hourly
                  (on (day-of-week :mon :fri)
+;; [LEO] I notice you can do (in-range :april :september).
+Can you do (in-range :monday :friday) as well?
                      (month (in-range :april :september))))
                 (test-print-fn 7))

+;; [LEO] On a side note, A reference sheet (in addition to examples) would be great... otherwise one has to ;; look at the code to understand what will work and what will not

 ;; On every 8am and 5pm
 (scheduled-item (daily
+;; [LEO] commas might be useful here so that it's immediately clear that you're doing hours 8 and 17, not 8 thru 17.
+;; So maybe (at (hour 8, 17)))?
+Maybe the example throws me off because 8am-5pm sounds like regular working hours, ;; and I'm used to seeing those in a range instead of as a pair.
                  (at (hour 8 17)))
                 (test-print-fn 8))

+;; [LEO] Any thoughts on supporting am and pm?
+Something like (at (hour (am 8) (pm 5))?
+I don't know if that's useful or tacky.

 ;; On monday and wednesday at 9:20am
 (scheduled-item (on-days-of-week